syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-Get-the-Position-of-a-Row-in-the-DataSource-from-the-Current-Record.md

 Dim dataRowPos As Integer = table.UnsortedRecords.IndexOf(r)

 'Retrieves the corresponding data row from the datasource.
-Dim row As CustomersDataRow = dataSoure.Rows(dataRowPos)
+Dim row As CustomersDataRow = dataSource.Rows(dataRowPos)

-'Accesses the CutomerId value of the current record.
+'Accesses the CustomerId value of the current record.
 Dim id As String = row.CustomerId

 {% endhighlight  %}